Juantantan/MovieAPI/README.md

 ## Unit Tests
 A Tests Project was added (MovieAPITests) and a single simple Unit Test added using NUnit, which checks the HTTP Status for a request using parameters for pagination, filtering and sorting.
 The test was passed when running the MovieAPI Test fromm MovieAPI while it was runniong in a separate process.

+## Containerisation
+As of 23/05/2025, the Docker functionality is problematic.
+The target was set to Linux64 but from WSL2 in Windows this caused issues with Docker Desktop.
+It would be easier to use Docker from within Linux itself for easier config.

+## To do
+- Add descending Sort Ordering.
+All sorts are ascending currently
+- Tidy up Docker and create images
+- Create more unit tests and then functional tests to reproduce Client actions